nkapila6/nk/content/index.md

 - **Life Struggles Never End**: [[life]]

 # Contact
-If you have any questions, please feel free to drop me an email at [nkapila6@pm.me](mailto:nkapila6@pm.me)
+If you have any questions, please feel free to drop me an email at [blog@nkapila.me](mailto:blog@nkapila.me)

 ---